sf-wdi-21/mean_questions/README.md

 Instructions for using Postman can be found here: https://www.getpostman.com/docs/requests

 **Challenge**: Can you verify that ALL of the endpoints are working, using curl and/or Postman?
+Can you create and modify questions and answers?

 #### Sidenote: Using CURL to explore API endpoints